EOX-A/d3.TimeSlider/Readme.md

 params]).
 By default, the `tooltipFormatter` is invoked for each record and joined by a `<br>`.

+### `alternativeBrush` - `boolean`

+When set to `true`, the selection brush is displayed below other parts of timeslider and looks like a thin strip with circle handles on sides.
+Defaults to `false`.

 ### `constrain` - `boolean`

 When set, the viewable interval is constrained to the `domain`.